taehyounpark/queryosity/docs/pages/guide.md

     column::expression([](const std::string &txt) { return txt.length(); }))(s);
 @endcpp

-A column can also be computed through a custom definition (see @ref example-stirling for an example), which enables full control over
+A column can also be computed through a @ref example-stirling, which enables full control over its

 - Customization: user-defined constructor arguments and member variables/functions.
-- Optimization: the computation of each input column is deferred until value is invoked.
+- Optimization: the computation of each input column is deferred until its value is invoked.

 @see
 - queryosity::column::definition (API)